Quest Diagnostics (NYSE:DGX) Issues FY 2021 Earnings Guidance

-Several equities research analysts recently weighed in on the stock.
-KeyCorp increased their price objective on shares of Quest Diagnostics from $144.00 to $168.00 and gave the stock an overweight rating in a research note on Wednesday, September 1st.
-Citigroup increased their price objective on shares of Quest Diagnostics from $158.00 to $181.00 and gave the stock a buy rating in a research note on Friday, September 10th.
-Deutsche Bank Aktiengesellschaft increased their price objective on shares of Quest Diagnostics from $150.00 to $160.00 and gave the stock a buy rating in a research note on Friday.
-Morgan Stanley upped their target price on shares of Quest Diagnostics from $136.00 to $165.00 and gave the stock an equal weight rating in a research report on Tuesday, August 31st.
-Finally, Mizuho upped their target price on shares of Quest Diagnostics from $158.00 to $166.00 and gave the stock a buy rating in a research report on Thursday, August 19th.
-Three equities research analysts have rated the stock with a hold rating and seven have assigned a buy rating to the stock.
-According to MarketBeat, the stock currently has an average rating of Buy and a consensus target price of $160.30.
+A number of research analysts have weighed in on the stock.
+Jefferies Financial Group initiated coverage on shares of Quest Diagnostics in a research note on Friday, July 23rd.
+They issued a buy rating and a $160.00 price objective on the stock.
+Citigroup raised their price target on shares of Quest Diagnostics from $158.00 to $181.00 and gave the company a buy rating in a research report on Friday, September 10th.
+Deutsche Bank Aktiengesellschaft raised their price target on shares of Quest Diagnostics from $150.00 to $160.00 and gave the company a buy rating in a research report on Friday, October 22nd.
+Zacks Investment Research raised shares of Quest Diagnostics from a hold rating to a buy rating and set a $158.00 price target on the stock in a research report on Tuesday, September 28th.
+Finally, Wells Fargo & Company raised their price target on shares of Quest Diagnostics from $140.00 to $150.00 and gave the company an equal weight rating in a research report on Tuesday.
+Four equities research analysts have rated the stock with a hold rating and seven have issued a buy rating to the company.
+Based on data from MarketBeat.com, Quest Diagnostics presently has an average rating of Buy and an average price target of $159.36.

 The firm also recently announced a quarterly dividend, which was paid on Wednesday, October 20th.
-Investors of record on Tuesday, October 5th were issued a dividend of $0.62 per share.
-This represents a $2.48 dividend on an annualized basis and a yield of 1.69%.
+Stockholders of record on Tuesday, October 5th were paid a $0.62 dividend.
 The ex-dividend date of this dividend was Monday, October 4th.
+This represents a $2.48 annualized dividend and a dividend yield of 1.69%.
 Quest Diagnostics’s payout ratio is 22.18%.

-In related news, Director Gail R. Wilensky sold 12,222 shares of the company’s stock in a transaction that occurred on Tuesday, July 27th.
-The shares were sold at an average price of $139.30, for a total value of $1,702,524.60.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-Also, CEO Stephen H. Rusckowski sold 32,788 shares of the company’s stock in a transaction that occurred on Tuesday, July 27th.
-The shares were sold at an average price of $140.01, for a total transaction of $4,590,647.88.
-Following the completion of the sale, the chief executive officer now owns 290,240 shares of the company’s stock, valued at approximately $40,636,502.40.
-The disclosure for this sale can be found here.
-Insiders have sold 54,503 shares of company stock valued at $7,630,451 over the last 90 days.
-1.45% of the stock is currently owned by insiders.

 Quest Diagnostics, Inc engages in the provision of diagnostic testing, information and services.
 It operates through the Diagnostic Information Services (DIS) and All Other segments.
 The DIS segment offers diagnostic information services to patients, clinicians, hospitals, health plans, and employers.